fedecontegrand/fedecontegrand/README.md

 </h2>

 <p>
   Hi visitor 👋 !
-I'm Fede, a full stack enthusiast with a JavaScript based formation.
+I'm Fede, a full stack enthusiast with a JavaScript based formation and with my strong side on frontend development with React.
 You can see the mainly languages/frameworks/tools wich I work with below! <br></br>
   Always atractted by tech, I'm in IT after five years studying Engineering.
 I Love adding value using my head in stead of my physical effort, working with people with a high    level of energy, on a constant-learning environment philosphy.

 </p>